daniman/dibs/milestone2/milestone2.md

 2. Current Features
 ----
 - A navigable map interface
-- Clickable map markers that dispaly information
+- Clickable map markers that display information
 - Clickable 'news feed' style list of ReUse posts that focus on the associated map marker
 - Realtime updates: Syncs across all current users browsers whenever someone posts on Dibs or an email comes in through reuse.
 - The ability to post from Dibs